willcrisis/angularjs-auth/README.md

 #### auth: false

-When using `auth: false`, angular-auth wil only allow logged out users to access the state.
-No logged in users will be able to access.
+When using `auth: false`, angular-auth wil not allow logged in users to access the state.

 #### auth: ['ROLE_ARRAY']